 - Share the Road Cycling Coalition - (founded by Eleanor McMahon in Ontario, Canada) Following the death of her husband, OPP Sergeant Greg Stobbart -- killed tragically in a cycling collision in June 2006 -- Ms. McMahon has been working to engineer legislative change in Ontario and is leading the development of a provincial, grassroots cycling advocacy organization in Ontario -- the Share the Road Cycling Coalition.
 In November 2008, Greg’s Law was tabled in the Ontario legislature as part of a larger Road Safety Bill, Bill 126 and it passed on April 22nd, 2009.

 - French-language version of Ride of Silence logo (PDF format, 34K - our thanks to Alain Couët, Gatineau, Quebec, Canada, RoS 2008 organizer)

-- Facts and Figures (courtesy LAB)- How many bicycles are sold each year?
+- Advocacy Resources (courtesy League of American Bicyclists)- "Making a successful case for bicycling and walking priorities requires two things: great stories and great data."
+How many bicycles are sold each year?
 Why do people ride?
 What are the numbers on bicycling crashes?
 Find answers to these and other questions here.

 - Memoriam Powerpoint slideshow - web browser viewable (best viewed with Internet Explorer); show before or after rides, or during stationary group rides (this has a Michigan focus for now as it was generously created by Mark Hagar, the RoS Club Communications guy and Michigan Coordinator.
 Here's the PowerPoint file (11 mb, from 2008) which you can download and then run off your computer much faster than thru the web browser version.